isomerpages/moe-newtownsec/_about-us/School Information/School History.md

 In May 1971, the School Advisory Committee decided on the construction of a sports track.
 President Benjamin Sheares came to the School on 20 July 1971 to plant a tree to commemorate the building of the sports track.
 ![](/images/pic5.jpg)

+In 1974, the construction of the School’s track and grandstand commenced and was completed a year later.
+On 2 May 1975, Mr. Ahmad Mattar, Parliamentary Secretary to the Ministry of Education, officiated the opening ceremony of the School’s athletics track.
+In 1975, New Town Secondary School was the largest secondary school in Singapore with an enrolment of 3540 pupils in 92 classes and 163 staff